davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 Origin:
 : A sequence of characters containing the ASCII serialization of an origin (Section 6.2 of {{RFC6454}}) that the sender is providing an Accept-CH value for.

-Accept-CH-Len:
+Value-Len:
-: An unsigned, 16-bit integer indicating the length, in octets, of the Accept-CH-Value field.
+: An unsigned, 16-bit integer indicating the length, in octets, of the Value field.

-Accept-CH-Value:
+Value:
 : A sequence of characters containing the Accept-CH value for the corresponding origin.
 This value MUST satisfy the Accept-CH ABNF defined in Section 3.1 of {{I-D.ietf-httpbis-client-hints}}.

-HTTP/2 Servers which request Client Hints SHOULD send an ACCEPT_CH frame as early as possible.
-Connections using TLS {{RFC8446}} which negotiate the Application Layer Protocol Settings (ALPS) {{I-D.vvv-tls-alps}} extension SHOULD include the ACCEPT_CH frame in the ALPS value as described in
-{{I-D.vvv-httpbis-alps}}.
-This ensures the information is available to the user agent when it makes the first request.

-User agents MUST NOT send ACCEPT_CH frames.
+Clients MUST NOT send ACCEPT_CH frames.
 Servers which receive an ACCEPT_CH frame MUST respond with a connection error (Section 5.4.1 of {{RFC7540}}) of type PROTOCOL_ERROR.